cvxopt/cvxopt/doc/source/matrices.rst

 Sparse Matrices
 ===============

-A general :class:`spmatrix <cvxopt.spmatrix>` object can be thought of as a *triplet description* of a sparse matrix, i.e., a list of entries of the matrix, with for each entry the value, row index, and column index.
+A general :class:`spmatrix <kvxopt.spmatrix>` object can be thought of as a *triplet description* of a sparse matrix, i.e., a list of entries of the matrix, with for each entry the value, row index, and column index.
 Entries that are not included in the list are assumed to be zero.